ai-ml-fan/Insight-Data-Fan-Analytics/README.md

 As the input file is analysed, the program outputs the top ten resources sorted by the total requests and the size of data.

 ### Feature 3:

-List the top 10 busiest (or most frequently visited) 60-minute periods Thsi feature makes use of the Python deque as well as Counters and dictionaries.
-The deque is a bi-directional queue.
-Each request,based on timestamp is enqueued and the time between the current request and the request at the head of the queue is computed.
-If the time is atleast 1 hr, then the total reqeusts recieved for the hour is the number of reqeusts on the queue.
-The top item is then dequeued and the counter for that timeinterval is aggregated to the total items on the queue.
+List the top 10 busiest (or most frequently visited) 60-minute periods.
+This feature makes use of the Python Deque as well as Counters and Dictionaries.
+Deque is a bi-directional queue collections object.
+Each request, based on timestamp is enqueued and the time between the current request and the request at the head of the queue is computed.
+If the time interval is at least 1 hr, then the total requests received for the hour is the number of items on the queue.
+The top item is then dequeued and the Counter for that timestamp is updated to the total items on the queue.
+Items are dequeued and their Counters updated until the time interval between the item at the head of the queue and the currently enqueued item is within an hour.

 ### Feature 4:
 Detect patterns of three failed login attempts from the same IP address over 20 seconds so that all further attempts to the site can be blocked for 5 minutes.
 Log those possible security breaches.

-To implement this feature, used a dictionary failed as well as a Counter to monitor the number of failed requests.
-The blocked was another boolean dictionary used to mark hosts that were blocked.
-Both blocked and failed used the same dictionary to monitor the time settings.
+To implement this feature, used the Dictionary data structure, "failed" as well as a Counter collection object to monitor the number of failed requests.
+The "blocked" was another boolean Dictionary used to flag blocked hosts.
+Both "blocked" and "failed" used the same Dictionary to monitor the time settings.

 ### Other Features and optional features:
 Other enhancements that should be considered,